 I’ve always fancied myself an amateur theoretical physicist, so I’m a sucker for any book that claims to explain the mysteries of the universe in laymen’s terms.
 Such was the case with a book I read in the early 1990s called The Holographic Universe, which promised “a remarkable new theory of reality.”
-The book was not written by a scientist and therefore turned out to be a bit light on scientific detail.
-But it was to be the first of several books I’d read about an intriguing theory known as the “holographic paradigm.”
+The book was not written by a scientist and therefore turned out to be rather light on scientific detail.
+But it was the first of several books I read about an intriguing theory known as the “holographic paradigm.”

 The New Physics

 To set the stage, let’s turn back the calendar to the mid-1970s.
 In science, quantum physics was the hot area of research.
 Eastern religions, meanwhile, were moving into the mainstream in North America, and the New Age movement was in full swing.
 It was only a matter of time before science and mysticism converged.
 Books such as The Tao of Physics by Fritjof Capra in 1975 and Gary Zukav’s The Dancing Wu Li Masters in 1979 pointed out startling parallels between recent discoveries in quantum physics and ancient beliefs of Taoism, Buddhism, and Hinduism.
 Serious scientists were beginning to sound like mystics, and mystics were starting to talk about subatomic particles.
 The “new physics” seemed poised to bridge the world of faith with the world of science, through a common belief in a fundamentally interconnected universe.

 One of the most interesting notions to emerge from this shiny happy alliance was a particular model of the universe that seemed to explain not only puzzling scientific phenomena but psychic experiences as well.
 The holographic paradigm was so named because its central metaphor is that of the hologram—or, to be more specific, a certain very unusual feature of holograms.

 The Magic of Holograms